 Panna Cotta Ingredients:

 - 6 tablespoons maple syrup

 Add cold buttermilk to a medium mixing bowl and sprinkle in gelatin to bloom.

 In a medium saucepan heat combined heavy whipping cream, sugar and maple syrup over medium-low heat until the sugar is dissolved.
 Add the buttermilk/gelatin mixture and cook until gelatin is completely dissolved.
 Remove from heat, pour mixture through a fine-mesh strainer and portion into small mason jars.
 Refrigerate overnight.
-Remove panna cotta from refrigerator and rest at room temperature for one hour.
+Remove the panna cotta from the refrigerator and rest at room temperature for one hour.
 Garnish with summer fruit topping and serve.

 Summer Fruit Topping Ingredients:

 In a large mixing bowl combine all ingredients and stand at room temperature for 10 minutes.

 - 3 peaches, halved, pits removed and sliced into V- inch half moons

 - 1 cup fresh basil (sweet or a combination of lemon and purple basil), roughly torn

 - 1 large chicken, 3-4 lbs, cut into 10 pieces—2 legs, 2 thighs, 2 breasts cut in half, and 2 wings